wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A maintenance hook is a backdoor in an application that is designed by the application developers to perform maintenance tasks, which can enable code to be executed without the usual security checks.
 A countermeasure for maintenance hooks is code reviews.
    * A buffer overflow transmits too much data to an application or operating system.
 A countermeasure for buffer overflows is input validation.
    * A <strong>covert storage channel attack</strong> is when one process writes data to a hard drive and another process reads it.
 In this attack a higher-level subject writes data to a storage area and a lower-level subject reads it.
+   * REMEMBER: A <strong>land attack</strong> sends a spoofed TCP SYN packet with the target host’s IP address and an open port as both the source and the destination to the target host on an open port.
+   * Network address hijacking reroutes data traffic from a network device to a personal computer.
+   * A ping of death attack floods target computers with oversized packets, causing the target computer to either freeze or crash.
+   * In SMTP relay attacks outbound mail folders fill up with spam relayed through your email server.
    <br /><br />

 Attacks to data and databases <a target="_blank" href="https://www.youtube.com/watch?v=YqFhKlzAABE&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=27">VIDEO</a>